jplomas/zond-monitor/README.md

 ## Configuration

-Create a `.env` file in the `apps/backend` folder of the project and add the following variables:
+Create a `.env` file in the root of the project and add the following variables:

 ``` bash
 GZONDDATA_PATH="../../../gzonddata"